Sunset at the beach, Løkken

 I am broadly interested in understanding what happens when processes of ecology and that of evolution interact in complex ways.
 I am also interested in understanding how phenomena such as inter and intra species interactions, stochasticity, and spatial structure can affect the dynamics of general eco-evolutionary systems.

-The current topic of my doctorate is to understand the evolution of learning and innovation in organisms.
+The current topic of my doctorate is to understand the learning in animals and the effects of developmental processes, social learning and games on it.
 Learning is the process of gaining new information or strategies over the course of an animal’s lifetime.
-Innovation is the generation of novel strategies or the modification of previously known strategies also within an animal’s lifetime.
-I am interested in understanding how these processes will evolve over multiple generations and how they will be affected by extended evolutionary synthesis effects such an cultural and epigenetic inheritance, niche construction, etc. I plan to use the framework of reinforcement learning as a tool to understand these phenomena and answer these questions.
+I am also interested in how these processes are placed in an evolutionary context.
+I use the methods of dynamic programming and reinforcement learning to understand these phenomena and answer these questions.

 Publications